bansalmukul-cse/IoT-for-Industries/README.md

 # Aurdino-Working
-basic aurdino use with sensors
+basic arduino use with sensors